doff87/CS_Portfolio/README.md

 I'm David, a Computer Science student at Lake Washington Institute of Technology with a strong interest in cybersecurity and secure system design.
 My exposure to CS actually started years ago at West Point, where programming and engineering fundamentals were part of the core curriculum.
 I wasn’t able to pursue the field at the time due to the demands of military service, but the interest never really went away.
 After leaving the Army, I finally had the chance to focus on CS and commit to it as a career.

 I bring more than fifteen years of leadership experience as an Army officer, and that background shapes how I approach technical work.
 The military drilled into me the importance of integrity, clear communication, teamwork, and staying focused on the mission - values that carry over naturally into software development and cybersecurity.
-I’m also getting hands-on technical experience through my work with the IT department at LWIT, where I support users, troubleshoot systems, and gain a practical understanding of networks, access control, and operational security.
+I’m also getting hands-on technical experience through my work with the IT department at LWIT, where I support users and troubleshoot systems.
+This role is giving me practical exposure to networks, access control, and operational security.

 My professional interests include cybersecurity, software application development, full-stack web development, game design, and experimenting with AI tools and workflows.
 I enjoy projects that require both problem-solving and clear structure, and I’m steadily building the skills to contribute to real-world engineering environments.